Alexey1Gavrilov/drive-constructor-site/help/about.md

 weight: 1
 ---

-# DC is online software
+# Drive Constructor: discover the beauty and complexity of the world of standard components!

-This online software is to
+This free online software is to help you to understand how to build systems optimal for your task.